-Karnataka is a state in southwest India home to 64 million people with Bengaluru as a capital.
+Karnataka is a state in southwest India home to 64 million people with Bengaluru as the capital.

-And February 7 was another day of turmoil in colleges over the restrictions about hijab.
+And February 7 was another day of turmoil in colleges over the restrictions on hijab.

-The public pre-university college of the town of Kundapur in Udipi district decided to allow the young students wearing hijab on campus.
+The public pre-university college of the town of Kundapur in Udipi district decided to allow young students to wear hijab on campus.

 But they only went into a separate classroom and were not taught any lessons.
 After several days of protest outside the gates, they were eventually accepted to avoid “crowding outside the gates”, college officials said.
 The principal ensured the women could attend classes if they removed their hijab, which they refused to do.